This Weight Watchers Brownie recipe is perfect when you need something sweet, and the calories are lower than

 Dark chocolate is my preference when it comes to chocolate anything, and these are the perfect chocolatey treat!

 I don't really care for traditional milk chocolate brownies, so when I found this recipe for amazing brownies in an old Weight Watchers cookbook, I thought it would be so much better with dark chocolate chips.

 The WW Points are still the same either way, so if you prefer milk chocolate, you can certainly replace it with your preference.
 Just be careful to count the extra points if you choose something with nuts or fruit.

-Simply watch your point values throughout the day so you can have a fudgy brownie at the end.
+Watching your point values throughout the day is a healthy way to make you can have a fudgy brownie at the end.
 Learn more about the Weight Watchers program here.

 In fact, unless I'm having a really low point day where it doesn't matter, splitting one serving of these dark chocolate brownies in half is all I really need, and I can save 3 points.
 Win-win.